 LeoFS’s performance is affected by the data-compaction.
 And also, LeoFS Storage temporally creates a new file of a object-container corresponding to the compaction target container, which means during the data-compaction needs disk space for the new file of object-container(s).

-write, update and delete operation is a lot, we recommend that the number of containers is 32 OR 64 because it's possible to make effect of the data-compaction at a minimum as much as possible.
+write/update/delete operation is a lot, we recommend that the number of containers is 32 OR 64 because it’s possible to make effect of the data-compaction at a minimum as much as possible.

 - Read operation > Write operation:

-- A lot of write, update and delete operation:
+- A lot of Write/Update/Delete:

 leo_storage can not start due to “enif_send_failed on non smp vm”¶

-leo_storage on a single core machine which crashes with an erl_nif error.
+When starting leo_storage on a single core machine which crashes with an erl_nif error.

 ## Error log enif_send: env==NULL on non-SMP VM Aborted (core dumped)